WXHC

 WXHC (101.5 FM, "X101") is a radio station broadcasting a classic hits format.
 Licensed to Homer, New York, United States, the station is owned by Eves Broadcasting, Inc. and features programming from ABC News Radio, Premiere Networks, and United Stations Radio Networks.
+Recurring shows for the station include Marti and Chris in the Morning, Middays with Matt Brooks, and John Harrison's Afternoon Drive.
+Harrison Cona serves as the Program Director for WXHC.